abraidwood/overture/README.md

         // When `location` is on, you can pass this to record the source
         // file in every node's `loc` object.
-    X   sourceFile: null
+        sourceFile: null
     };

 # Files
 #### overture.js
 This is the main file (and the only one you need to use)

+#### overture-locations.js
+Generates an AST which contains start and end location data.

 #### overture-tokenizer.js
-Doesn't generate a syntax tree, it's an experiment to compare parsing performance to zeparser2 (https://github.com/qfox/zeparser2) with speed tests running in either a modified gonzales (https://github.com/qfox/gonzales) or a modified esprima compare (http://esprima.org/test/compare.html)
+Doesn't generate a syntax tree, it's an experiment to compare parsing performance to zeparser2 (https://github.com/qfox/zeparser2)

-#### overture_loc.js
-Experiments with generating an AST which contains start and end location data.
 When I last tried it, there were performance issues with esprimas <code>range:[start,end]</code> as V8 bailed on optimization.
-I do however agree that the ParserAPI design with line and column doesn't feel very machine oriented.
-I think this could(should?) be calculated separately for user friendliness when errors are found (tracking newlines doesn't feel correct).

 # Function specific performance tests